 Instructions

-- Meanwhile, soak the gelatine sheets in cold water for about 5 minutes until they become soft and pliable.
+- While the syrup cooks, place the gelatin sheets in a bowl of cold water and let them soak for about 5 minutes until soft and pliable.
+Remove the softened sheets and squeeze out the excess water.

-- Stir in the vanilla extract once the desired consistency is reached (stiff peaks).
+- Stir in the vanilla extract until just combined.

-- Allow the marshmallow mixture to set at room temperature for at least 6 hours, or preferably overnight, until firm.
+- Quickly pour the marshmallow mixture into the prepared dish, smoothing the top with a spatula.
+Leave it to set uncovered at room temperature for at least 6 hours, or overnight, until firm.

 Notes